gening/nlp_util/README.md

 - For Chinese:
   - jieba
   - HIT-SCIR LTP
-  - NLTK for Stanford NLP
+  - NLTK for Stanford NLP (not efficient due to its calling behavior)
   - Stanford CoreNLP Server
   - Tensorflow SyntaxNet: DRAGNN Model (ParseySaurus)

 - For English:
   - patter.en
   - NLTK with currently recommended model
-  - NLTK for Stanford NLP
+  - NLTK for Stanford NLP (not efficient due to its calling behavior)
   - Stanford CoreNLP Server
   - Tensorflow SyntaxNet: DRAGNN Model (ParseySaurus)
   - SpaCy